michellecchen/lightcurves/README.md

 4. The light curve is cleaned up: outliers are removed via simple sigma clipping, and long-term trends are flattened;
 5. The light curve is finalized.

-All data is extracted from the NASA Exoplanet Archive's Kepler database.
+All data is extracted from the NASA Exoplanet Archive's cumulative Kepler Objects of Interest (KOI) database.

 ### Selecting cases of study